-The Company owns a 100% interest in certain claims located on the North Brenda Property.
+The Company owned a 100% interest in certain claims located on the North Brenda Property.
 During the year ended October 31, 2019, the Company drilled three holes on the southwest portion of the North Brenda Property and has since capitalized \$81,198 of exploration and evaluation costs.
 As at October 31, 2019, a reclamation deposit totalling \$9,100 was held by the BC Ministry of Energy and Mines Petroleum Resources through a term deposit.
 During the year ended October 31, 2020, the Company wrote down exploration and evaluation costs of \$94,922 related to the property.
-No further work is planned.
+During the six-month period ended April 30, 2021, the claims expired.